gkellogg/gkellogg.github.io/_posts/2012-03-30-browserid-versus-ddos.md

     }

-That&#8217;s pretty much all there is too it.
+That's pretty much all there is too it.
 The only complication I faced is

 that, when developing with _shotgun_, the session ID is changed with each

-invocation, so it wasn&#8217;t remembering the login.
+invocation, so it wasn't remembering the login.
 By fixing the session

 secret this problem went away.
 Total time from discovery of the problem to

 deployed solution: about 1 hour.
 Not too bad.

-It&#8217;s important to note that the [RDFa Test Suite](http://rdfa.info/test-suite/) is stateless, and we
+It's important to note that the [RDFa Test Suite](http://rdfa.info/test-suite/) is stateless, and we

-don&#8217;t really need any personal information; we don&#8217;t collect information
+don't really need any personal information; we don't collect information

 anywhere, even in our logs.
 [BrowserID](https://browserid.org/) basically becomes a gate keeper

 to help ward off abuse.
 It imposes a very low barrier of entry, so it

-doesn&#8217;t interfere with people using the site anyway they choose.
+doesn't interfere with people using the site anyway they choose.

-I do miss other user asserted information, such as the user&#8217;s name and
+I do miss other user asserted information, such as the user's name and

 so-forth.
 [OpenID](http://openid.net/), another single-signon initiative